• Skip to primary navigation

 The severity of the symptoms seen in a child with Erb’s palsy depends on the extent of the injury to the brachial plexus.[4]

-The most common type of injury is called neurapraxia.
-This means that the nerves have been stretched too far and shocked but not torn or damaged.
+The least severe type of injury is called neurapraxia.
+This means the nerves have been stretched too far and shocked, but not torn or damaged.
 In infants, recovery usually occurs within three months.

 The most common cause of Erb’s palsy in infants is difficult childbirth.
 The damage is more likely if the child is unusually large, the birth is breech, or labor goes on for a long time.[5]